-Measures and scale items
+Measures and Scale Items

-With the lack of previous research on the effects of aesthetic qualities on satisfaction and loyalty intentions in a nature-based tourism setting, this project involved the development of a new survey instrument from previous research results and interviews with experts (14 interviews) and tourists (10 interviews).
-To ensure a broad perspective for the multidisciplinary concept of aesthetics, experts from academia were chosen to represent the various disciplines that regard and approach aesthetics as a general sense of learning (e.g., environmental psychology, architecture, and musicology) and such disciplines within tourism as marketing, experiential economy, and nature-based tourism.
+Because there is a lack of previous research on the effects of aesthetic qualities on satisfaction and loyalty intentions in nature-based tourism settings, this project is a first explorative attempt to develop a new scale instrument from previous research results and interviews with experts (14 interviews) and tourists (10 interviews).

+To ensure a broad perspective on the multidisciplinary concept of aesthetics, experts or key informants from academia were chosen to represent the various disciplines that regard and approach aesthetics as a general sense of learning (e.g., environmental psychology, architecture, and musicology), and disciplines within tourism such as marketing, experiential economy and nature-based tourism.
 The practical experts were producers of the staging value, representing economic geography, experiential economy, and nature-based tourism.
-The experts were able to verbalize the diffuse concept of aesthetics, like the latent aspects that nature-based tourists might have difficulty in explaining themselves.
-The results from the interviews gave the opportunity to provide a comparison of the experts' and the tourists' understandings.
+The experts were able to verbalize the diffuse concept of aesthetics in terms of the latent aspects that nature-based tourists might have difficulty in explaining themselves.
+The interview guide was tested on a group of colleagues, and was modified after these pilot interviews.
+The experts were asked the following questions: